 If your brand audit has convinced you to finally foray into the lucrative market of using sound as an outlet for the expression of your brand, then you may want to compile an official document that outlines how you intend to apply your brand sound via marketing materials, both internally and externally.

-Your sonic branding guidelines will be a resourceful document that you can turn to at any occasion down the line in order to sustain branding consistency.
+Your sonic branding guidelines [PDF] will be a resourceful document that you can turn to at any occasion down the line in order to sustain branding consistency.

 After the Brand Audit